dimsanius/dotfiles/README.md

 - `wget`
 - `fetch`

+## Strategy

+Try to avoid adding new dotfiles to `HOME` directly anymore.
+Instead, try adding dotfiles to `~/.dotfiles/files` and let `stow` handle the rest (e.g. symlinking).
+This will allow to version control the dotfiles making them so much more portable.

 ## Install

-Automatic installation on a fresh system is available via:
+Automatic installation is available via:

 - `curl`: